bead.participants

 mapping_timestamp datetime

-When this mapping was created.
+When the mapping was created.

 is_active bool